 Bone broth has been used for centuries.
 It originated at a time when people existed as hunters and gatherers only.
 Soon they realized that making various things from animal bone is possible.
 Bone broth originated after that.

 The best thing is the fact you can make it from almost any animal.
 Some examples include lamb, beef, turkey, veal, pork, and even chicken or fish.
 Making it from bison, venison or buffalo is also possible.
 Bone marrow and different types of connective tissues (gizzards, beaks, fins, hooves, and feet) are used.

-There is only one connection though.
 Bone broth contains compound known as glycine and it is basically amino acid.
 But, when consumed in larger amounts, it will promote the excretion of uric acid.
 The situation is the same in healthy and people with gout.

 There were several studies that proved this benefit.
 There is but however, you will need to consume bone broth frequently or in larger amounts in order to get enough of glycine needed to help your body eliminate uric acid.
 If you like bone broth, this won’t be a problem for you.